JamesGJ5-Learning-To-Code/todo-list/README.md

 button.edit-project
 - Clicking this should:
 -- i) DONE Make the inputs editable
--- ii) Bring up the same button.submit-project as is mentioned above -- iii) Edit the project object itself in allProjects.projectList
+-- ii) DONE Bring up a button.submit-project
+-- iii) DONE Edit the project object itself in allProjects.projectList
 - iv) Disable the inputs again
 -- LATER: allow user to click "cancel" if they don't want to save their changes